NathanJepson/WDAC-Framework/README.md

 a clever adversary will have difficulty removing the policy even with admin permissions (unless they can obtain the private key).

 Sys Admins can use WDAC in BlockList or AllowList varieties.
-A BlockList WDAC policy will only block specific apps, DLLs, MSIs, etc. that you _want_ to block.
+A BlockList app control policy will only block specific apps, DLLs, MSIs, etc. that you _want_ to block.
-An Allowlist WDAC policy will block _everything_ except for things you specifically allow.
+An Allowlist app control policy will block _everything_ except for things you specifically allow.

-WDAC only applies to [very specific file types](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/feature-availability).
-WDAC cannot control files such as Java files and Python scripts, but you still have control over whether Java or Python itself can run on a workstation.
+App Control for Business only applies to [very specific file types](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/feature-availability).
+App Control for Business cannot control files such as Java files and Python scripts, but you still have control over whether Java or Python itself can run on a workstation.

-And, Microsoft has promised us that WDAC will receive many more improvements compared with AppLocker, which ["isn't getting new feature improvements."](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/wdac-and-applocker-overview)
+And, Microsoft has promised us that App Control for Business will receive many more improvements compared with AppLocker, which ["isn't getting new feature improvements."](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/appcontrol-and-applocker-overview)

 ## Why create this module in the first place?
 Microsoft does create and maintain the "ConfigCI" suite of PowerShell cmdlets, which you can use to create WDAC policies, and merge WDAC rules.
 There are a few problems with it though.